craftercms/docs/source/by-role/author/index.rst

 ^^^^^^^^^^^^^^
 There are multiple ways to edit a page.

 #.
-In the context nav, got to the address bar and search for the page you'd like to edit by
+In the context nav, go to the address bar and search for the page you'd like to edit by
    entering some keywords.

    .. image:: /_static/images/first-project/first-project-search-for-page.webp